 After the Mt.
 Tymfi trek we only had one full day left to explore the Vikos-Aoos National Park and the Zagorohoria so we decided to make it a road trip with as little walking as possible and with the final destination the village of Tsepelovo on the other side of the park.
 First stop after leaving Konitsa was the Klidonia Bridge across the stunning Voidomatis river.
 There is a path starting from the bridge and following the river upstream through a lush valley towards its springs in Vikos Gorge.

 We crossed Voidomatis one more time when driving to the Papigo villages deeper into the park and it was truly magical.
-Early in the morning, the clear deep blue water was shrouded by a blanket of mist with the greenery around mirroring on its surface.
+Early in the morning, the clear deep blue water was shrouded in a blanket of mist with the greenery around mirroring on its surface.
 Voidomatis is only 15 km long and spends most of its short journey running through the national park before it joins the Aoos river outside of Konitsa.
 Therefore it remains one of the cleanest rivers in Europe.
 With temperatures around 4 °C, it is probably one of the coldest as well.

 Next stop was the villages of Papigo and Mikro Papigo up on the slopes of Mt.
 Tymfi.
 The villages are not only very beautiful with traditional architecture against the backdrop of the Astraka rock towers.
 They are also the best starting point for the hikes to the Astraka refuge, the peaks of Mt.
 Tymfi and down to the Vikos Gorge.
 In Mikro Papigo there is an information center where a very knowledgeable local girl gave us a lot o great information and tips for our trip.